SheikhFazeel/Boilerplate-React-TypeScript-SCSS-TailwindCSS/README.md

 Due to its awesome renderer system, there are many [React Renderor](https://github.com/chentsulin/awesome-react-renderer).
 So React can be not used only Web, for example, used by [React Native](https://reactnative.dev/).

-Let's dive into React and Vite can use with React.

 ## TypeScript

 [TypeScript](https://github.com/microsoft/TypeScript) is a superset of JavaScript.
 It is just one of NPM library, but it provides an original compiler.